Photographic History of Table Mountain

 cabin numbers) of the McClellan

-Flats area, with cabins and out-buildings (garages and storage
+Flat area, with cabins and out-buildings (garages and storage

 sheds).
 The original Table Mountain